 It’s also possible that Apple is using Bluetooth-driven indoor positioning iBeacon technology to sense when a customer is leaving the store with a stolen device.
 Devices used for workshops also protected with a software kill switch, the report claims.

 Apple’s Regent Street store in London, which re-opened this past Saturday after more than a year of refurbishment, no longer has security tethers on display iPhone units.
-Apple has also removed security tethers from display devices at the Yorkdale store in Toronto and one of its stores in Canada.
+Apple has also removed security tethers from display devices at the Yorkdale store in Toronto and one of its other stores in Canada.

 Now, Apple Stores have security cameras (even if you cannot see them) and display devices probably use Find My iPhone and Activation Lock to render any stolen devices useless.